greenonline/TinyTextAdventure_in_ZIL/README.md

 Failed to resolve libhostfxr.dylib [/Users/macbook/dotnet/host/fxr/9.0.11/libhostfxr.dylib].
 Error code: 0x80008082
 ```

-I ended up installing a Ubuntu 24.04.3 LTS VM on VirtualBox
+I tried up installing an Ubuntu 24.04.3 LTS VM on VirtualBox, but my Mac slowed to a crawl.

 I ended up just using the online parser at [zilf.io - New Project](https://zilf.io/project/new).
 At least the code below is now typo free!